Auto insurance for high-risk drivers in California

 ---|---|---|

-*Rate reflects the total average annual premium for a 16-year-old driver added to a married parent’s policy
+*Rate reflects the total average annual premium for a 16-year-old driver added to their married parents’ policy

 Who is a high-risk driver?

 High-risk drivers come in all ages and experience levels.
-Bankrate defines a high-risk driver as one with at least one speeding ticket conviction, at-fault accident, DUI conviction or lapse in coverage on their driving record.
-Car insurance companies in California consider drivers with a DUI conviction or with more than one accident or moving violation to be high-risk.
+Bankrate defines a high-risk driver as one with at least one speeding ticket conviction, at-fault accident, or DUI conviction on their driving record.
+Car insurance companies in California also consider drivers with a DUI conviction or with more than one accident or moving violation to be high-risk.

 California’s points system for violations is one of the stricter in the country.
 Many states may suspend or revoke your license after accumulating six points.
 California could suspend your license after getting four points in one year.
 Considering that one at-fault crash may cost you three points for driver negligence, your license could be suspended after a second accident or ticket.